 - Consulting in all matters during negotiations

-- Due diligence and Viability analysis of agricultural investment and agricultural real estate
+- Due diligence and Viability analysis of commercial real estate investment (agricultural, residential) – performed by Dr. Andreas Hahn, Real Estate Brazil

 - Development and elaboration of the company contract (German and Portuguese) with particular regard to the intended purpose of the company

 - Registration of the company contract in the Company Register of corresponding state (“Junta Commercial”)